 Glacier Bay National Park offers nothing short of dramatic beauty in the spring.
 Clouds hang low on fiords while lower light levels bring out the blues of the glaciers.
 And as snow pounds onto the mountains above, glaciers crack and rumble into the icy waters, echoing loudly.

-As global warming and environmental issues become more evident in the world, time continues to run out to savor this park’s beauty.
-Tidewater glaciers, deep fjords, and freshwater river and lakes make up this stunning park and remind all who visit that we are connected deeply to our landscape.
+As global warming and environmental issues become more evident in the world, time continues to run out to savor this park's beauty.
+Tidewater glaciers, deep fjords, and freshwater rivers and lakes make up this stunning park and remind all who visit that we are connected deeply to our landscape.
 Whether you take a guided boat tour to spot marine life or explore rugged terrain by foot, Glacier Bay leaves no one disappointed.
 Visitors can choose from a healthy list of activities including cruises, kayaking, hiking, backpacking, rafting, and mountaineering.

 From stunning glaciers and humpback whales to hemlock forests and mountain goats, Glacier Bay feels like an untouched wonder whose beauty won't last forever.

 Curious about the gear, gadgets, accessories, and RV products Mike & Jennifer use and recommend?